 Estates and Trusts covers the rules for the transmission of property upon an individual's death.
-The subject matter is generally broken up into two portions, Wills and Trusts.
+The subject matter is generally broken up into three portions, Wills, Trusts, and Nonprobate Transfers.

 Research on estate and trust topics is state specific.
 The Missouri Practice Series is typically on point and will direct the researcher directly to the necessary statutes.
 In addition, the Missouri Practice Series will generally include citations to recent and relevant cases on the subject.
 Case law applies and interprets statutory law, and it is imperative to determine whether there is any relevent Missouri case law.